 With 1,015877 infected people and 53,218 death, coronavirus has changed our lives drastically.
 Researches are yet to find preventive measures and proper treatment.
 And on top of everything, the internet is bombarded with lots of misinformation.

 From drinking bat soup to eating garlic, you will find all sorts of hoax messages being circulated.
-The truth is scientists are still working on coronavirus vaccine, and it will take some time to come up with a remedy.
+The truth is scientists have worked hard on the coronavirus vaccine and brought that, and now it’s your responsibility to take the vaccine.
 For those who are still reading and believing certain remedies to be accurate, this article is for you.

 Coronavirus Myths and Facts